Okay so they give you a map of the best places in the city to steal a kiss 💋. What does that tell you about this city?

 We’ve now been here for a week and we’ve done so much already.
 What is nice about this place is that many different things around the city can be done for free.

 After completing the best kissing places in the city we set out the very next day to find all the planets that are placed here & there throughout the city.
 You start with the sun.
 Here is a cheat sheet that will help you along.
 The sun is the easiest to locate.

 Okay great, at least we’ve found the sun…good eyes Bernard!

 All the other ones are not as obvious as they are just little plaques.
-It was a great way to get us around the city.
+It was a great way to get us around and exploring the city.

 Here below is the Cathedral of Zagreb (lower town)

 You have different architectural influences in Zagreb but I think we were first struck by the Austro-Hungarian influence.
 As well the lower town has a significant Viennese influence.